 The dissonance and stylistic phrasing/punch of certain words that define the ultimately recorded/released iteration appears, but the tempo isn’t quite up to the final.
 Still not as out-there, as bombastic as the album version.
 Talk about sonics!
 Surely one of the best guitar-sounding-like-jet ever:

-Update: Yet another – much later – iteration of CBS, this one exceptionally jazzy, for the lack of a better word and given my very limited music vocabulary.
-It’s a close relative to the earliest iterations – Blue Sky Blues and the one captured from a NOLA radio show – but imo more forcefully swing-y.
+Update: Yet two more – much later – iterations of CBS, both exceptionally jazzy and close relatives to the earliest iterations – Blue Sky Blues and the one captured from a NOLA radio show – but imo more forcefully swing-y.

 Buergerhaus, Hamburg, Germany 2001-03-17 with Alan Gevaert and Max S.: